lljchem8/Linux-Server-Configuration/README.md

 sudo nano catalog.wsgi
 ```

-Add the following lines of code to the catalog.wsgi file, the fisrt three lines are for python virtual environment:
+Add the following lines of code to the catalog.wsgi file, the fisrt three lines are for python3 virtual environment:

 ```
 activate_this = '/var/www/catalog/catalog/venv/bin/activate_this.py'